 4. Flashback exposition

-Flashbacks are where instead of describing something that has happened, your reader actually gets to see it happening.
+Flashbacks are where instead of describing key plot points that have happened, your reader actually gets to see them happening.
 This can take the form of an isolated section of the story, such as a prologue or a separate chapter, or it can happen as a short deviation from the events happening in the present.